Solar Landscape Lighting (Pros and Cons)

 - Your landscape lighting will not increase your electricity bill.

-- In the summer months when the days are longer, you can expect your lights to stay on longer into the night, which may be a benefit during this popular season for entertaining.
+- In the summer months when the days are longer, your lights will stay on longer into the night, which may be a benefit during this popular season for entertaining.

 - You can install your lights in a flowerbed or vegetable garden where you frequently dig without worrying about damaging electrical wires.